Water 101 3 MIN READ

 Most filters target a set number of contaminants, whether that’s due to limited filtration media or by design, while purification systems like reverse osmosis (RO) and distillation strip virtually everything in water – that includes total dissolved solids, essential minerals, and nutrients.
 The lack of minerals and nutrients can sometimes make pure water taste “dead” or “flat.”

-In a study from the World Health Organization (WHO), there are several research-based concerns in the report that make references to the idea that drinking purified water may be damaging to our health.
+Here’s why purified water isn’t as great as it seems: a study from the World Health Organization (WHO) found several research-based concerns that make references to the idea that drinking purified water may be damaging to our health.
+Health risks of purified water include loss of calcium and magnesium (the two most beneficial minerals found in drinking water), possible increased toxic metals intake, and effects on metabolism and homeostasis.

 While we cannot definitively determine whether that is true, it’s worth noting that RO water can leach heavy metals from your pipes; if you're using a purification system, make sure your pipes aren't lead-based!